chrisbradleyy/LeDataSciFi.github.io/assignments/asgn02.md

 - Q2: Same, but look for the worst month?
 - Q3: Which industry-state had the lowest average volatility?
 (Compute volatility for each firm then take the average.)

-Don't forget the golden rules:
+**Don't forget the golden rules:**

 1. Organize your repo using our guidelines.
 2. For each dataset, and different slices/aggregations/combinations of each dataset, explore the data.
 3. Explore and check for data issues.
-Speculate on what might be causing them and if possible, fix them or alter your analysis to account for them.
+If found, speculate on what might be causing them and if possible, fix them or alter your analysis to account for them.

 ## A few comments

 _Answer to merging Q above: Inner!
 (If you've read this far on the instructions before charging ahead, nice!)_

-Relax about the following things:
+**Relax about the following things:**

 - Tidying/reshaping is NOT your assignment.
 Some of your tables may be awkwardly shaped in the report.
 That’s OK.
 - Table beauty is not a big deal.
 Simply printing to “screen” is fine.